Recently, I’ve spiced up literature lessons with infographics.

 Allow the portions to be personalized.

-I also start the infographic (I typically create these in Powerpoint) with basic circles and squares.
+I also start the infographic with basic circles and squares.
 What if students add cubes?
 Diamonds?
+Graphs?
 The pieces are interactive and moveable.
-Encourage students to add pieces to the infographic.
+Encourage students to add beautiful graphics to the infographic.

 Encourage the process.

 Reading a book?
 Great.
-Good readers reread.
+Good readers reread even short pieces.
 Because the infographics must be comprehensive, students must return to the book.
 I typically introduce character infographics half-way or more than half-way through a novel.
 Students may not feel they have the best answer for a spot.
 Perfect!
 Encourage students to return to the infographics to support review and ownership.

 As we continue to read, I move students toward literary analysis and tackle some of those more complex standards.
 How do elements interact?
 How does a particular setting symbolize a character?
 When students build on their infographics, start showing students how the literary devices influence and shape each other.